 HOW WE HELPED

-Key elements of this rehabilitation design included replacement of the truss pins and floor system, replacement of the deteriorated bituminous filled metal deck pans with a new laminated timber deck, erosion and sediment measures, and safety feature improvements.
+Key elements of this rehabilitation design included the replacement of the truss pins and floor system, the replacement of the deteriorated bituminous filled metal deck pans with a new laminated timber deck, erosion and sediment measures, and safety feature improvements.
+McCormick Taylor provided structural design and obtained the required environmental permitting as well as the PennDOT Highway Occupancy Permit necessary for the work adjacent to State Route 143.

 Construction was completed in July of 2020 by Road-Con, Inc., from West Chester, PA, and the rehabilitated bridge is now posted for a 10-ton weight limit.